build-on-aws/content/posts/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

       )
 ```

-We'll also create a new unit test for our analysis as well as some mock data.
+We'll also create a new unit test for our analysis as well as some mock data:

 In `pyspark/tests`, create a `conftest.py` file